 Center Parcs has key contractual relationships with a number of third parties, including suppliers, insurers, partners, banks and payment processors.
 In particular, Center Parcs relies on key suppliers to carry on its operations.
-These include the Big Table Group Limited (formerly known as the Casual Dining Group) ("The Big Table"), whose offering includes Café Rouge, Las Iguanas and Bella Italia, and the Nuance Group, Center Parcs' retail partner.
+These include the Big Table Group Limited (formerly known as the Casual Dining Group) ("The Big Table"), whose offering includes Café Rouge, Las Iguanas and Bella Italia, and the World Duty Free Group (formerly known as the Nuance Group), Center Parcs' retail partner.
 The Center Parcs business model incorporates a range of service relationships, with some food and beverage and retail offerings operated on a concession basis, others, such as Starbucks, being licensed to Center Parcs and some "back-of-house" services provided by third parties, including laundry services and food and beverage supplies.
-Center Parcs also relies on third party service providers and IT systems such as payment processing services, ATCORE (formerly Anite), a non-affiliated third-party company, which provides TourRes, the booking system used by Center Parcs, ESP, which provides the booking system Elite for on-parc activities and restaurants and Adobe which provides the platform for certain of Center Parcs' websites.
+Center Parcs also relies on third party service providers and IT systems such as payment processing services, ATCORE (formerly Anite), a non-affiliated third-party company, which provides TourRes, the booking system used by Center Parcs, ESP, which provides the booking system Elite for on-parc activities and restaurants and Adobe which provides the platform for certain of Center Parcs' sites.
+Joules' retail shops were first opened at Woburn Village on 12 April 2021, with retail shops at Center Parcs' other villages scheduled to be opened thereafter.

 The failure of one or more of the third-party suppliers and contractors to deliver or provide the services when needed by Center Parcs or at the desired quality may have an adverse impact on Center Parcs' operations and business.
-In particular, certain of Center Parcs' suppliers, including The Big Table and Nuance Group, have been severely impacted by the COVID-19 crisis.
+In particular, certain of Center Parcs' suppliers, including The Big Table and the World Duty Free Group, have been severely impacted by the COVID-19 crisis.
 Center Parcs is closely monitoring its suppliers' ongoing operations but cannot assure that its suppliers will be able to fulfil their obligations in the future.
 The failure of one or more of these third parties to fulfil its obligations to Center Parcs for any other reason, or the termination of such agreements by any of the third-party suppliers or contractors, may also cause significant disruption and have a material adverse effect on its result of operations, financial performance and prospects.
 From time to time, Center Parcs may terminate (by agreement or otherwise) the concessionaire agreements in relation to all or some of the units operated by its concessionaire partners.
+For example, Center Parcs has agreed with the World Duty Free Group that it would close a number of its shops at Center Parcs' villages, such as Time of Shade, Spirit and Sportique.
 Where such agreements are terminated, Center Parcs will seek to re-utilise this space for the provision of alternative goods and services to be provided either by Center Parcs or other third parties.
 There can be no certainty that any alternative use can be found or that any alternative will generate commercial returns as favourable as those previously enjoyed.